-A famous tea that is made by withering tea leaves over open fires of fresh pine logs.
-Made in the WuYi Mountains, home of Oolong teas, Lapsong was a tea that European tea traders loved and the Chinese responded to their interest with production.
-In recent years, as black teas generally have gained interest in China, this tea has grown in popularity.
-We selected a lot that is not overly smoky but is hearty and rich and should satisfy.
-It goes well with breakfast, salty and spicy dishes, cheese and will warm in cold weather.
+A tea made famous by its story of origin and its early trading in the world market.
+Lapsang is made by withering tea leaves over open fires of fresh pine logs.
+Made in the WuYi Mountains, this is a tea that European tea traders loved and the Chinese responded to their interest with production.
+We selected a lot that is not overly smoky but is hearty and rich and will satisfy.
+It goes well with salty and spicy dishes, cheese and will warm in cold weather.

-We look for a Lapsing that is medium in its smoke flavor and offers a fresh aroma.
-The base black tea is a large size leaf; it is thick and offers a rich flavor.
-The scenting by smoke, we prefer the scenting that it is not too heavy so the base black tea can be tasted.
+Lot Notes.
+We look for a Lapsang that is medium in its smoke flavor and offering a crisp aroma.
+The base black tea is a large size leaf and offers a rich flavor.
+The scenting by smoke, we prefer the scenting that it is not too heavy so the base black tea is tasted.
 There is complexity and nuance to this tea and its "smokey" flavor is balanced and clean.
+Lot # 1.

-This lot was grown and processed in Fujian Province, specifically in the WuYi Mountains.
-The leaves were grown on a farm at an elevation of 800 meters.
-The tea is fully oxidized Oolong leaf.
+Tea Facts.
+This lot was grown and processed in the WuYi Mountains.
+The tea is made using fully oxidized oolong leaves.
+Lot was made in 2021.

-Use one level teaspoon or 3 grams of leaf for 8-12 ounces of water at a temperature of 195-205 F. Steep for 2- 3 minutes and taste.
-A longer steep will bring more flavor into the cup.
+Brewing Suggestions.
+Use one level teaspoon or 3 grams of leaf for 8 ounces of water at a temperature of 195-205 F. Steep for 2.5 - 3 minutes and taste.
+Higher water temp and a longer steep will bring more flavor & body into the cup.